drcauley/calamari/README.rst

     bot = CalamariEngine( __name__, prefix = "#" )

 Now that we have the engine initialized, we need to initialize one or more interfaces.
-The only interface available right now is XMPP, so we'll use that as an example:
+Right now there are two interfaces available: XMPP and IRC.
+We'll start with XMPP as an example:

     xmpp_interface = CalamariXMPP( "user@chatserver.com/resource", "mypassword",
         "muc_room_name, "bot_nick" )